 Olympus has a long tradition of using letters to indicate the number of elements in their lenses.
 So the ‘G’ in G Zuiko is the seventh letter in the alphabet.
 An ‘F’ Zuiko has six and so on.
-The least I’ve seen is a four element ‘D’ Zuiko in their XA1 camera that uses a 35mm F/4 lens.
+The least I’ve seen is a three element ‘C’ Zuiko on one of their early 35mm cameras.

 Go here to see the owners manual, and make sure you tip the site owner.

 Product shots with descriptions.
 Click pictures for larger versions.

 Original camera case, camera, and a slip on lens cap.